aws-powertools/powertools-lambda-python/docs/roadmap.md

 ## Overview

-Our public roadmap outlines the high level direction we are working towards, namely [Themes](#themes).
-We update this document when our priorities change: security and stability is our top priority.
+Our public roadmap outlines the high level direction we are working towards.
+We update this document when our priorities change: security and stability are our top priority.

-!!! info "For most up-to-date information, see our [board of activities](https://github.com/orgs/aws-powertools/projects/3/views/2?query=is%3Aopen+sort%3Aupdated-desc){target="_blank"}."
+!!! info "See our [current iteration cycle](https://github.com/orgs/aws-powertools/projects/3/views/14?query=is%3Aopen+sort%3Aupdated-desc){target="_blank"} for the most up-to-date information."

-## Themes
+## Key areas

-Operational Excellence is priority number 1.
-This means bug fixing, stability, security, customer's support, and governance will take precedence above all else.
+Security and operational excellence take precedence above all else.
+This means bug fixing, stability, customer's support, and internal compliance may delay one or more key areas below.

-**What are themes?**

-They are key activities maintainers are focusing on.
-These are updated periodically and you can find the latest [under Themes in our public board](https://github.com/orgs/aws-powertools/projects/3/views/11?query=is%3Aopen+sort%3Aupdated-desc){target="_blank"}.

 ### Observability providers